pghvlaans/sbotest/man-md/sbotest.1.md

 **\--archive-force**

-When testing the requested scripts, move all built packages into **SBO_ARCHIVE**, */usr/sbotest/archive* by default.
+When testing the requested scripts, copy all built packages into **SBO_ARCHIVE**, */usr/sbotest/archive* by default.
 This includes even requested scripts and their reverse dependencies.